Natto-PKP/discord-sucrose/readme.md

 ```

 ⚠️ Add these files/folders in ur src folder for Typescript user
 This structure may seem impressive, but it allows for good organization and visibility.
+You can also configure the path of each folder

 <br>